laurelmay/xorlist/README.md

 An XOR Linked List is a doubly-linked list that stores the pointers to the next and the previous elements in the same field but XORed.
 Since XOR never causes an overflow for integers, it is safer than using addition or subtraction.
-All three of those operations are undefined or awkard for pointers, so the intptr_t is relied on heavily.
+All three of those operations are undefined or awkward for pointers, so the intptr_t is relied on heavily.

 Such a linked list provides little value other than than requiring